badnikhil/CAMM/Benchmarks/README.md

 This folder contains benchmark results for different matrix multiplication kernel implementations.

-- Add your benchmark output files here.
-- Include details about the kernel, matrix size, GPU, and timing results.
+- Include details about the kernel, matrix size, hardware used, and timing results.